-The importance attributed to the right of property ownership in the Greek legal system is explicitly and evidently guaranteed by the provisions of the Greek Constitution, according to which property is under the protection of the State (Art.17 paragraph 1).
+The importance attributed to the right of property in the Greek legal system is explicitly guaranteed by the Greek Constitution, according to which, property is under the protection of the State (Art.17 paragraph 1).

-The rights deriving from the protection of property, however, must not be exercised to the detriment of the general interest, nor must they infringe the protection of the natural and cultural environment, which are also guaranteed by the Constitution (Articles 17 paragraph 1) & 24) in order to ensure the public interest and social peace.
+The rights deriving from the protection of property, however, must not be exercised to the detriment of the general interest, nor must they infringe the natural and cultural environment' protection, which are also guaranteed by the Constitution (Articles 17 paragraph 1) & 24) in order to ensure the public interest and social peace.

-Multiple laws, and in particular the Civil Code, ensure the creation, transfer, alteration, abolition and protection of rights in rem and, in particular, the ownership of real estate property, which are developed in detail in the answers to the following questions.
-Specific mention and reference should be made to more recent laws, such as Law 4759/2020 on the modernization of the Spatial Planning and Urban Planning Law and Law 4821/2021 for the modernization of the Hellenic Cadastre, which, by accelerating the completion of the cadastral process of all properties, the introduction of modern digital services, the electronic property file, together with a lot more regulations, enhance the security of transactions and ensure the confidence of citizens.
+Multiple laws, and in particular the Greek Civil Code - safeguard the creation, transfer, alteration, abolition, and protection of rights in rem and, in particular, the ownership of real estate property, (as analysed hereinbelow).
+Specific mention and reference should be made to (a) Law 4759/2020 on the modernization of the Spatial Planning and Urban Planning Legislation, as currently in force, and (b) Law 4821/2021 for the modernization of the Hellenic Cadastre, as currently in force, which introduces regulations concerning the creation of an electronic system for the interconnection of the Civil Registries with the Hellenic Cadastre, as well as the corrections of inaccurate initial registrations, which, by accelerating the completion of the cadastral process of all properties, the introduction of modern digital services, the Electronic Building Identity, in conjunction with additional regulations, enhance the transactions' security of .